 That’s with e-mail, but why do these attacks work just as well over the phone, or in-person, such as when someone uses co-worker or other pretexts?
-“As humans, we rarely want to seem skeptical of another person's actions,” adds Guidry.
+“As humans, we rarely want to seem skeptical of another person's actions,” adds Horton.
 “Most people want to be kind and courteous, and are especially trained to be compliant in a work environment.
 If I call up as an angry executive and say "I want to know why this wasn't taken care of a week ago.
 This routing number and account number were supposed to be changed, and nobody's taken care of it.
 This needs to be taken care of right now!"
-The employee is highly likely to do what is being asked of them in order to maintain their job security - never stopping to double check whether the call was legitimate or not,” she says.
+The employee is highly likely to do what is being asked of them in order to maintain their job security - never stopping to double check whether the call was legitimate or not,” he says.

 Because social engineering involves a human element, preventing these attacks can be very tricky for businesses today.
 In our next post, we’ll break down the most common social engineering techniques and how we’ve seen them used in the real world.